 Before, when all CDPAP was authorized by the NYC CASA's and LDSS offices, NYC and most counties required the consumer or the person directing their care to complete a CDPAP application, to show they are capable of arranging for and managing the care.
 Download NYC HRA forms and instructions:

-Under Managed Long Term Care, it is the MLTC plan that determines eligibility for CDPAP - assessing the consumer's or their representative's ability to direct and managed their own care.
+Under Managed Long Term Care and managed care, it is the MLTC or managed care plan that determines eligibility for CDPAP - assessing the consumer's or their representative's ability to direct and managed their own care.
 See Responsibilities of the Health Plan.
 It is not clear that MLTC plans (or mainstream MMC plans) are required to use the NYC Form M-13d or have been given other guidelines or directives on how to assess eligibility.
 Consumers and advocates will need to be vigilant to ensure that people who should be eligible for CDPAP are not wrongly denied.
 Knowledge of the laws, regulations and directives governing CDPAP developed over many years is critical.
 For example, GIS 08-LTC-005 clarifies that the family member or other person directing care does not have to be present at all times in which skilled nursing tasks are administered by a CDPAP aide to a non-self-directing recipient of CDPAP.
 We can anticipate that MLTC plans may wrongly deny CDPAP services based on lack of knowledge of these past directives.

 The Consumer-Directed Personal Assistance Association of NYS (CDPAANYS) has lots of resources on its website.